Trust

 Commitment 03

-Your tenant is genuinely isolated from every other tenant
+Your tenant is isolated from every other tenant

 Most multi-tenant SaaS platforms isolate clients with application logic.
 A breach of the application layer potentially exposes every tenant on the platform.
 We thought that was the wrong way to design a customs compliance platform.